ubai97/front-editor/readme.txt

 * You choose which fields to display on the post-submit form
 * Automatically display all submitted content on the frontend
 * NEW: Image preview thumbnails for selected images
-* Widget with edit button on the post page
+* Edit button on the post single pages
-* Added custom link to post row
+* Added custom link to post row in Admin post page

 * Boost your site value with user-generated content!*